uuyen/docker-birthday-3/tutorial.md

 <a id="buildandtag"></a>
 #### 3.2.3 Build and tag images

-However you decide to build your images using Docker files do not forget to test your application throughly.
+However you decide to build your images using Dockerfiles do not forget to test your application thoroughly.

 ###To check: